santisbon/reference/src/microk8s.md

     sudo microceph cluster add $NODE_HOSTNAME
     # get the join token for the node
     ```
+    It's best to have an [odd number of monitors](https://access.redhat.com/documentation/en-us/red_hat_ceph_storage/3/html/operations_guide/managing-the-storage-cluster-size) because Ceph needs a majority of monitors to be running e.g. 2 out of 3.
     ```sh title="On each node you want to add to the cluster"
     sudo microceph cluster join $JOIN_TOKEN
     ```